-Just days after Raynor learns that Moth, her husband of 32 years is terminally ill, their home and livelihood is taken away.
-With nothing left and little time, they make the brave and impulsive decision to walk the 630 miles of the sea-swept South West Coast Path, from Somerset to Dorset, via Devon and Cornwall.
+Just days after Raynor learns that Moth, her husband of 32 years is terminally ill, they lose their home and their livelihood as farmers.
+With nothing left and little time, they put one foot in front of another and keep going for 630 miles of the sea-swept South West Coast Path, from Somerset to Dorset, via Devon and Cornwall.
 They live wild in the ancient, weathered landscape of cliffs, camping and surviving on the little food they can afford.
 Yet every step, every encounter, and every test along the way, rebuilds them, and their walk develops into an eventful and remarkable return journey from the depths of despair.

 Follow Raynor on Instagram

 Rights sold: Arabic, Korean, Russian, German, Dutch, Polish, US, Slovenian, Albanian, Chinese, Spanish, Danish, Greek.

 Film and TV: optioned